 Benefit Period - The way that Original Medicare measures your use of hospital and skilled nursing facility (SNF) services.
 A benefit period begins the day you go into a hospital or skilled nursing facility.
-The benefit period ends when you are discharged from a hospital or skilled nursing facility.
+The benefit period ends when you are discharged from the hospital or when you haven't received any skilled care in a SNF for 60 days in a row.
 If you go into a hospital or a skilled nursing facility after one benefit period has ended, a new benefit period begins.
 There is no limit to the number of benefit periods.